 There’s no ‘right’ way to pack (okay, mum?) but there are a few packing and moving tips that might make the job a little easier for you.

-Did you know you can organise your power connection up to 4 weeks ahead of time?
-To see the plans we offer at your new pad, head to our energy plans page.
+You can organise your power connection up to 4 weeks ahead of time?
+To see the plans we offer at your new pad, click on the button below.